God promises to come to our aid in times of distress as we walk in harmony with him. Love motivates him to make and keep this promise.

 God intended grass to stabilize the topsoil, so he designed it to absorb moisture, reduce runoff, and prevent erosion.

-When we live righteously, spread the Gospel, and do good works, we build healthy families and cohesive societies that stabilize the world.
+When we live righteously, spread the Gospel, and do good works, we build healthy families and cohesive societies that help stabilize the world.

 Infinity